Skip to main content

 • At least one Board is available in ConnectWise.

-• Each Service Board must have at least one Team and Status configured.
+• Each Service Board requires at least one configured Team and one or more configured Statuses.

 • MSP administrators must ensure that Impact and Priorities are configured in ConnectWise.